Novo Nordisk plans price cuts for several insulins - Local News 8

 Novo Nordisk will start slashing some U.S. insulin prices up to 75% next year, following a path set earlier this month by rival Eli Lilly.

-The Danish drugmaker said Tuesday that pre-filled pens and vials of long-acting and short-acting insulins will see price reductions.
+The Danish drugmaker said Tuesday that pre-filled pens and vials of long- and short-acting insulins will see list price reductions.
 They include Levemir, Novolin, NovoLog and NovoLog Mix70/30.

-Novo also will drop the list price of some unbranded products to match the lower price of the branded insulins.
+Novo also will drop the list price of unbranded products like Insulin Aspart to match the lower price of the branded insulins.

 Eli Lilly and Co. said March 2 that it will cut the list prices for its most commonly prescribed insulin, Humalog, and for another insulin, Humulin, by 70% or more in the fourth quarter, which starts in October.